 1) They focus exclusively on keywords and create content for search engines rather than humans, or

-Another huge mistake bloggers make is trying to come up with completely original content ideas rather than figuring out what topics are already in demand.
+A huge mistake bloggers make is trying to come up with completely original content ideas rather than figuring out what topics are already in demand.

 Instead, focus on creating content you know is popular with your target audience and put your unique spin on it.
 Research what they’re consuming and look for gaps and opportunities that you can fill with your own experience and perspective.